 Sadly, there is no cure for FeLV, so the only treatments available are supportive therapies to keep your cat as happy and healthy as possible for as long as possible.
 This will include:

 Cats with FeLV must be kept indoors to prevent them spreading FeLV to other cats, and to prevent them from catching any other illness that they will struggle to fight due to having a weakened immune system.
 If your cat has always been free roaming, it’s important to consider how this might affect their quality of life.
 If your cat is finding an indoor lifestyle very stressful, speak to your vet about what is best for them, sadly, in some cases, it’s so stressful for the cat to be kept permanently indoors it may be kinder to put them to sleep.

 If a cat with FeLV becomes unwell, it's important to get them to the vet quickly because their immune system will struggle to fight infections on its own.

 It’s important that FeLV positive cats stay up-to-date with vaccines, flea and worming treatment.
 They will also need a vet health check every 6-12 months (or more often if necessary).

 Cats with FeLV should be provided with good quality, complete cat food.
 They should never be fed raw meat because their weak immune system may struggle to fight any harmful germs within it.

 Cats with FeLV shouldn’t live with other cats unless they are also FeLV positive.
 Fortunately, many cats prefer living without other cats, so this is isn’t often a problem.

 When to contact your vet

-Visit your vet if you are concerned about FeLV.
-If your cat has been previously diagnosed with FeLV and seems ‘out-of-sorts’ have them, checked ASAP.
+If your cat has been previously diagnosed with FeLV and seems unwell, have them checked ASAP.

 You know your cat best.
-If they don’t have the symptoms listed above, but you are still concerned it’s always best to contact your vet.
+Even if they don’t have the symptoms listed above, if you’re concerned it’s always best to contact your vet.